seelabs/rippled/docs/bridge/spec.md

         },
         commonFields);
 ```
-#### Ledger ID
+#### Ledger Index

-The ledger id is a hash of a unique prefix for "chain claim id"s, the
+The ledger index is a hash of a unique prefix for "chain claim id"s, the
 sequence number, and the fields in `STXChainBridge`.
 The C++ code for this is:

 ```c++